 I’m also filled with appreciation for the people who keep ashrams going so that householders like me can drop in for a week at a time.
 Spending time at an ashram is different from attending a one-off retreat with a yoga teacher.
 When you visit an ashram, it’s like stepping into a river and letting the current pull you along.
 Ashram life has its own momentum, and it doesn’t take long before the flow of your days is established.

 A typical day at the Sivananda Ashram begins with the first bell at 5:30am.
 Ashram residents and guests make their way to the Garden Platform for silent meditation from 6-6:30.
 From 6:30-7 there’s kirtan (devotional singing), and from 7-7:30 a swami or senior teacher offers a scripture study.
-Following a short break from 7:30-8, there’s asana and pranayama practice from 8-9:45.
+Following a short break from 7:30-8, there’s asana (posture) and pranayama practice from 8-9:45.
 While guests are busy practicing their inverted v’s (which is the Sivananda name for downward dog pose), karma yogis (volunteers practicing selfless service) are busy in the kitchen preparing a delicious vegetarian brunch, which is served at 9:45.

 After brunch, the pace slows down and there’s ample time to snooze in a hammock, walk on the beach, or swim in the glorious Caribbean Sea.
-A variety of elective programs run in the afternoon, such as my workshop, “Yoga for the Nervous System”, which ran from 2-3:30.
+A variety of elective programs run in the afternoon, such as my workshop, “Yoga for the Nervous System”, which ran from 2-3:30 this year.
 The schedule picks up again at 4pm, at which point there’s another asana and pranayama practice from 4-5:45.
 Dinner is served at 5:45.
 From 7-7:30 there’s a gathering in the main temple to chant a chapter of The Bhagavad Gita in Sanskrit, followed by a short scripture study.
 From 8-9:45 residents and guests meet back on the Garden Platform for silent meditation (8-8:30), kirtan (8:30-9), and evening program (9-9:45).

 Keep Up and Be Kept Up